What kind of information can I store about a constituent?

 An additional benefit to setting up relationships is that contact information can be shared between related constituents.
 For example, if you want to track spouses with separate records, you can elect to share the common contact information between both records, choosing to either share address info or phone numbers, or both.

-NOTE: Shared contact information can be edited only in the master record, so in this case you can’t make a change to the mailing address in the related constituent’s page.
+NOTE: Shared contact information can be edited only in the master record, so in this case you can’t make a change to the mailing address in the related constituent’s record.

 To remove a relationship, you can click the Remove button and then click the Save button.

 You can add entries for each individual constituent’s education history in the Education Info area of the Related Information section of the Constituent Details page.

 If no entries are present, click on the Add schools button, and then add as many as you have data for.
 If entries are present already, you can click on the Edit schools button to add, change, or remove any entry.
 (Note: The default values for School Type are: Elementary, High School, College, Graduate, Other.
 If your data has school types that don't match LGL's default values you can edit the list in Settings > Menu Items > Other Menu Items to add something like "University" or a different school type more in line with your data.)

 Clicking the Add another school link will add a new entry to the form.
 To remove an entry, click on the Remove button next to the school entry that you want to remove.

 If you run a school or track parents and alumni, LGL gives you the option to catalog information about how different constituents are related to particular graduation years.
 This makes doing things like grabbing the parents of the class of 2012 fairly easy.